gordicaleksa/pytorch-GAT/README.md

 * Traffic forecasting - e.g. it's used in [Google Maps](https://deepmind.com/blog/article/traffic-prediction-with-advanced-graph-neural-networks)
 * Recommendation systems (used at [Pintrest](https://medium.com/pinterest-engineering/pinsage-a-new-graph-convolutional-neural-network-for-web-scale-recommender-systems-88795a107f48), [Uber](https://eng.uber.com/uber-eats-graph-learning/), [Twitter](https://towardsdatascience.com/temporal-graph-networks-ab8f327f2efe), etc.)

-and all the way to [particle physics](https://news.fnal.gov/2020/09/the-next-big-thing-the-use-of-graph-neural-networks-to-discover-particles/) in Large Hedron Collider [(LHC)](https://en.wikipedia.org/wiki/Large_Hadron_Collider), [fake news detection](https://arxiv.org/abs/1902.06673) and the list goes on and on!
+and all the way to [particle physics](https://news.fnal.gov/2020/09/the-next-big-thing-the-use-of-graph-neural-networks-to-discover-particles/) at Large Hedron Collider [(LHC)](https://en.wikipedia.org/wiki/Large_Hadron_Collider), [fake news detection](https://arxiv.org/abs/1902.06673) and the list goes on and on!

 GAT is a representative of spatial (convolutional) GNNs.
 Since CNNs had a tremendous success in the field of computer vision, researchers decided to generalize it to graphs and so here we are! :nerd_face: